J-greaves/tetris/README.md

 Tetris Game in React

 Welcome to my Tetris game!
 This project is a React-based implementation of the classic Tetris game, created as a learning exercise.
-The code was developed by following a YouTube tutorial, and while I'm still learning, I'm proud of how the project turned out.
+The code was developed by following a YouTube tutorial.
 Below, you'll find details on how to set up, play, and understand the project.

 DEMO!
 Check out the live version of the game in your browser here --->  https://j-greaves.github.io/tetris/